Cyber4egis/startwithHTB/README.md

 Please follow the [set up instructions](00-set-up.md) and test your VPN connection to [hackthebox.eu](https://www.hackthebox.eu/) before the workshop begins.

+### no virtual machine?

+Are you running out of time and won't have time to set up your own Kali Virtual Machine for the workshop?
+Don't worry, we have your back!
+We will spin up cloud instances with Kali Linux and all the tools you'll need to follow along.

+You'll only need to make sure you have an RDP client for your operating system installed on your machine and a good internet connection!

+Here are the instructions to get your Remote Desktop Client ready: https://github.com/Cyber4egis/startwithHTB/commit/aae18ef49e458bf720b0caa3bf15ba05b752b74c

 # Tes Premiers Pas avec Hack The Box
 Cet atelier pratique a pour but de vous présenter les concepts clés des test d’intrusion et vous aider à faire vos premiers pas avec Hack The Box (HTB) en vous présentant la procédure pas-à-pas de votre première boîte (HTB).